shubhamsrivastava9991/shubhamsrivastava9991/README.md

 <hr>

-- 📜 Pursuing MCA from Lovely Professional University
+- 📜 Completed MCA from Lovely Professional University
 - 🌱 I’m currently learning Reactjs
 - 💞️ I’m looking to collaborate on open source
 - ⭐ My hobby is to play cricket 🏏 and listening music🎵